femfataal/FMP/journal.md

+## Entry 04/10/2023 ##

+okay I was struggling a bit for the last couple weeks, because I wasn't sure what I was going to make and how.
+But I got out of it by making problems smaller and tangible as well as complaining to an UX/UI designer.
+Great.

+I think I know what I want to do.
+Build a GAI search engine AMA. with a personality that can be controlled through sliders.
+User will be able to set the first personality through a short quiz, and are then able to use the site as a search engine with personality.
+During the research I want to ask participants to keep a journal and to optimize their experience of the platform through the sliders.
+They don't know what the sldiers directly correspond to, but they are negative qualities.

+What I am interested in, if which qualities and in which amount, will be usefull to the user.
+My guess is that a little sadness directness and clumsiness will probably be popular.

+What I still need:
+1. look and feel of app
+2. quiz
+3. what personality traits should be included

+Once I have these I should be able to make a Figma or a Balsamic before I can start asking around to build an actual thing using GPT.

 ## Entry 19/09/2023 ##
 I want to get as far as I can by making pressure cooker prototypes to test this and next week.
 I have four concepts down already;  A human-like PA, human-like in-app notifications, human-like tutorials and a human social media manager.